Active Learning for Regression by Inverse Distance Weighting: Active learning algorithm

 Let $[x_{\rm min},x_{\rm max}]\subset\rr^n$ be the smallest hyper-box containing the feature vectors we are allowed to sample, i.e.,

 where clearly $\sigma(x)\in[-1,1]^n$ for all $x\in[x_{\rm min},x_{\rm max}]$.

 Let $N_{\rm max}$ be the total budget of queries we have available to perform the AL task.
-During AL, we keep track of samples $x_k$ that have been selected and for which the corresponding target could be acquired in the set $\QQ\subseteq\{1,\ldots,N_{\rm max}\}$ of indices\footnote{In case of multiple targets $m>1$ and different feasible sets $\XX_i$, i.e., $[y]_i:\XX_i\to\YY_i$, one could define a separate set $\QQ_i$ for each target $i=1,\ldots,m$, with $k\in\QQ_i$ if and only if $x_k\in\XX_i$}, i.e., $k\in\QQ$ if and only if $x_k\in\XX$.
-Moreover, in the case of pool-based sampling, we keep track in the set $\EE\subseteq\{1,\ldots,M\}$ of the indices of samples already extracted from the pool $\XX_p$ that have been tested, to avoid possibly querying them again.
+During AL, we collect in the set\footnote{In case of multiple targets $m>1$ and different feasible sets $\XX_i$, i.e., $[y]_i:\XX_i\to\YY_i$, one could define a separate set $\QQ_i$ for each target $i=1,\ldots,m$, with $k\in\QQ_i$ if and only if $x_k\in\XX_i$} $\QQ\subseteq\{1,\ldots,N_{\rm max}\}$ the indices of the samples $x_k$ that have been selected and for which the corresponding target could be acquired, i.e., $k\in\QQ$ if and only if $x_k\in\XX$.
+Moreover, in the case of pool-based sampling, we keep track of the indices of samples already extracted and queried from the pool $\XX_P$ in the set $\EE\subseteq\{1,\ldots,M\}$, to avoid possibly querying them again.